Treasury Inspector General for Tax Administration

 September 17, 2013

 TIGTA - 2013-32

 Contact: David Barnes

-WASHINGTON – Although the Internal Revenue Service (IRS) is improving its systems for auditing the tax returns of business partnerships, it is closing a large number of partnership audits without recommending changes, according to a report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – Enforcement revenue collected by the Internal Revenue Service has declined for the second straight year, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.